dialog-semiconductor/py_ble_manager/util/README.md

 ![prompt](assets/prompt.png)

-Once the script is complete your development kit is ready to communicate with the py_ble_manager library.
+Once the script is complete, your development kit is ready to communicate with the py_ble_manager library.